 Some asked me: “What should I do if my application is rejected?”

 To lower the possibility of rejection, you should be well prepared to deal with it.
-Entrepreneurs, startups, SMEs or any business owners, regardless of your business size, need to scan through your chosen bank’s requirements and policy before applying.
+Entrepreneurs, startups, SMEs, or any business owners, regardless of your business size, need to scan through your chosen bank’s requirements and policy before applying.
 This definitely helps you to save time and resources, even find another possible solution in the event your application is unfortunately refused.

-Now you have acknowledged some reasons why your banks may reject your application of opening a bank account in Hong Kong, you may also have a better idea of what you need to do next.
-A good tip is to show the best of your business proofs by delivering documents, agreements, contracts and other equivalent business details to the bank to review.
+Now you have acknowledged some reasons why your banks may reject your application for opening a bank account in Hong Kong, you may also have a better idea of what you need to do next.
+A good tip is to show the best of your business proofs by delivering documents, agreements, contracts, and other equivalent business details to the bank to review.
 At BBCIncorp, my team will normally consult through the whole process, and check the documents before submission to get the highest chance for your successful opening.

-In another circumstance, if your nationality, or your counterparties’ nationality is a big matter in opening your bank account in Hong Kong, then it may be a long run.
+In another circumstance, if your nationality or your counterparties’ nationality is a big matter in opening your bank account in Hong Kong, then it may be a long run.
 For such cases, I often counsel my clients to consider picking other solutions if they do not want to wait.

 Note that Hong Kong does not oblige a Hong Kong company to open Hong Kong corporate bank accounts (you can read our blog >> How to open a bank account in Hong Kong for 2020 for more details).
 There are still possible options and my team in BBCIncorp worked on such practical cases for our clients.

-To better work on your case, I will need more information about your expectation as well as your business, so feel free to contact me if you need more information into opening a bank account in Hong Kong.
+To better work on your case, I will need more information about your expectation as well as your business, so feel free to contact me if you need more information about opening a bank account in Hong Kong.